gpdoud/Bootcamp/typescript-assignment.md

   <tr><td>5</td><td>Skyline</td><td>false</td><td>555-5555</td></tr>
 </table>

-4. Iterate through the array calling 'print()' for each to display all data for each restaurant
+4. After the array is created, it should iterate through the array calling the 'print()' for each restaurant instance to display all data for each restaurant

 5. Transpile the Typescript files

-6. Execute by calling 'node Mainline.js'
+6. Execute by calling 'node mainline.js'

 ## Submitting the assignment

 Use Git to make the project a repository.
 Stage, commit, and push to a GitHub repository.
 Slack the .git url via the class Slack channel.

 I will clone your repository to my machine.
-I'll transpile the two source files and run 'node Mainline.js' to review the output.
+I'll transpile the two source files and run 'node mainline.js' to review the output.